-Serving as liaison between the student, Rotary club, host family, and community at large, the Rotarian counselor plays a crucial role in the success of the Youth Exchange program.
-The counselor serves as the student’s primary Rotary contact, easing his or her transition into the country and the community through regular personal contact throughout the year.
+Serving as liaison between the student, Rotary club, host family, and community at large, the Rotarian counsellor plays a crucial role in the success of the Youth Exchange program.
+The counsellor serves as the student’s primary Rotary contact, easing his or her transition into the country and the community through regular personal contact throughout the year.

-The counselor should enjoy working with young people and be prepared to advocate on behalf of the student should any issues arise during the exchange.
+The counsellor should enjoy working with young people and be prepared to advocate on behalf of the student should any issues arise during the exchange.
 Members of a student’s host family are not eligible.
-Also, if possible, the Rotarian counselor should not be a close friend or relative of other volunteers involved with a particular student (e.g., school principal or host family).
+Also, if possible, the Rotarian counsellor should not be a close friend or relative of other volunteers involved with a particular student (e.g., school principal or host family).

-The Rotarian counselor should be trained to respond to problems or concerns that may arise during the exchange, including allegations of abuse or harassment.
+The Rotarian counsellor should be trained to respond to problems or concerns that may arise during the exchange, including allegations of abuse or harassment.

-Counselors should be assigned to every outbound and inbound student in all exchange programs.
-Outbound counselors prepare students for the exchange and maintain regular contact while the student is abroad
+Counsellors should be assigned to every outbound and inbound student in all exchange programs.
+Outbound counsellors prepare students for the exchange and maintain regular contact while the student is abroad